ecologygames-eu/ecologygames_raccoon/README.md

    ```
    hugo server -D
    ```
-4. Open your browser and visit http://localhost:1313
+4. Open your browser and visit http://localhost:1313/ecologygames/

+## Deployment

+This site is automatically deployed to GitHub Pages when changes are pushed to the main branch.

 ## Contributing